orenbenkiki/dynamake/README.rst

 source of pain.
 There are workarounds, for sure.
 But almost no existing tool has direct support for them, and of the few tools that do, most do it as an afterthought.
 Since this issue has wide-ranging implications on the build tool, this means they typically don't do it well.
-A notable exception is `Shake <https://shakebuild.com/>`_, which DynaMake is inspired by.
+A notable exception is `Shake <https://shakebuild.com/>`_, which DynaMake is heavily inspired by.

-The problem with dynamic outputs (and, to a lesser extent, dynamic inputs) is that they make other build tool features really hard.
+The problem with dynamic outputs (and, to a lesser extent, dynamic inputs) is that they make other build tool features really hard to implement.
 Therefore, retrofitting them into an existing build tool causes some features to break.
 In the worst case this leads to silent broken builds.

 Some examples of features that become very difficult in the presence of a dynamic build graph are: